Cyb3rGhost70/Cyb3rGhost70/README.md

 - Cisco
 <h3> - 🌱 I’m currently learning </h3>

--"After finishing the typical 'HELLO WORLD' program in Python, I'm diving straight into a shooter game to see how it goes.
+-After finishing the typical 'HELLO WORLD' program in Python, I'm diving straight into a shooter game to see how it goes.
-I'm also toying with the idea of building a Space Invaders game.".
+I'm also toying with the idea of building a Space Invaders game.
 - also im finshishing a cisco online classe and still reading my security+

 <h2> 🤳 Connect with me:</h2>